 They Should Inspire A Shared Vision

 An effective project manager has a vision of where to go and the ability to articulate it.
 He thrives on change and drawing new boundaries and makes his team feel they have a real stake in the project.
 A visionary leader lifts people up and gives them the spirit to change.
 He empowers them to create their own vision and what this vision means to their lives, jobs, and future in the company.

 In project management, transparency clearly shows the team how well or how bad a project is performing, resulting in the team working and feeling better.
 Transparency is vital for project success as it keeps the work on track, builds trust, enhances teamwork, and boosts productivity.

 A good project manager will be consistent in his approach by using repeated and consistent practices that are continually used throughout the company.
 The success of all projects is guaranteed if they are regarded with the same quality standards and requirements.

 Active listening is an essential project management skill, as it allows you to make a proper connection and develop deeper relations with your team members.
 Being a good listener will help you get to know the other person’s point of view and their requirements and needs.
 This will make it easier to work with them, ensuring the best possible results for the project.

 The project manager is the point person on the team for both the customer and the delivery team.
-A well-connected project manager will know the right individuals in different departments like Tech Support, Human Resources, Accounting, etc., to get the support and answers necessary for the project to run smoothly.
+A well-connected project manager will know the right individuals in different departments, like Tech Support, Human Resources, Accounting, etc., to get the support and answers necessary for the project to run smoothly.

-An effective project manager provides direction to ensure that every contributor knows what is expected at every phase of the project.
+A project manager provides direction to ensure that every contributor knows what is expected at every phase of the project.
 He must possess certain essential characteristics to motivate the team and bring a project to successful completion.